How to Secure Your Cryptocurrency Wallet – 5 Essential Steps

 Smartphones and other mobile devices are one of the worst places where you can store your passwords, wallets and perform online crypto transactions.

 They can be easily tracked, hacked, and followed.
-Even physically, they are easy to lose and with the multiple open networks it can connect to, it falls short in the security department.
+Even physically, they are easy to get stolen leading to data loss.
+Also, with the multiple open networks it can connect to, it falls short in the security department.
 So remember, smartphones are not the smartest choice for online crypto transactions or wallets.

 - Update your crypto wallets regularly but don’t turn on Auto Updates